caseykneale/PickingALanguage2020/README.md

 # What Options are Available in 2020?

 There are currently hundreds of programming languages in existence.
-Thankfully many of them can be rejected for any project that isn't for funsies without effort.
+Thankfully many of them can be rejected for any project that isn't for funsies.
 For example, no one will ever use [Hexagony](<https://esolangs.org/wiki/Hexagony>) in production.
 The human race is thankful for that.
-But - even after widdling down the choices there's still probably 50 or so that are feasible for most modern needs.
-Below are some categorized lists of languages to help ease someones search.
-Again not all languages are included, just major contenders that I'm aware of.
-After this section I offer my preferences and why.
+But - even after widdling down the choices there's still probably 50ish language that are feasible for modern needs.
+Below are some categorized lists of languages to help ease someone elses search.
+Every year I scout programming languages to see what advances have been made, and if I should make a change.
+Not all languages are included here, just major contenders that I'm aware of.
+The line of thinking presented here, does extend to other languages though.
+After this section I offer my preferences and why I like them.

 **Please note, in some tables you will see a "Difficulty" score.
 This is subjective but included to give the reader a "feel" for my experience using a variety of languages.
 The score is based on my perception of my ability to learn enough syntax and DevOps to create deployable projects.
 A score of 1 means it's easy, 3 means it's about as had as it gets, and a `?` score means I've never used the language**

 ## Procedural Programming Languages
 | Language | Imperitive | Object Oriented | Systems Programming|